alphagov/whitehall/docs/configurable_document_types.md

 The JSON for each type has these top level keys:

 - 'key': The unique identifier for the document type.
 This is what will be stored in the edition's `configurable_document_type` column.
+- 'forms': The forms configuration for the document type.
+This describes how the document type's fields are presented on the UI.
+Each form (e.g., `documents`, `images`) contains a hash of `fields` hash whose keys should match attributes defined in `schema.attributes`.
+See [Block Rendering](#block-rendering) section for more details on how forms are rendered.
 - 'schema': The schema for the document type.
-Each type must have a root schema of the type "object".
-This root object contains the `properties` for the document type, which map to [content blocks](#content-blocks) in the application.
+It contains `attributes` to define the data type for each form field and `validations` to specify what validations to run against the attributes.
+More details about attributes in [content blocks](#content-blocks).
+- 'presenters': The presenters for the document type.
+This helps to define a liist of presenters that will consume the document type's content.
+Each presenter contains a set of schema keys (as defined in `schema.attributes`) whose values should map to their presenter's corresponding BlockContent payload builder method - see the [Publishing API Payload](#publishing-api-payload) section for more details.
 - 'associations': The associations for the document type.
 This is a list of strings that map to a set of association objects in the Rails app.
 All associations are included as concerns on the corresponding edition model (such as `StandardEdition`), and then required depending on whether they are included in the document type's configuration.
 - 'settings': A set of configurations for the content type, including edition behaviours that we want to turn on, downstream information or admin-side rendering details.